-SUM-OF-YEARS'-DIGITS Similar to the straight-line method, in the sum-of-years'-digits method, it is necessary to determine the salvage value and the depreciable cost.
+Similar to the straight-line method, in the sum-of-years'-digits method, it is necessary to determine the salvage value and the depreciable cost.
 Once these are determined, the digits of the years of the asset's expected useful life will be added to be used as the denominator of the calculation, while the years' digits are used in reverse order as the numerator for depreciation.
 Using this method, depreciation expense will be highest during the first year of usage and will decline as time passes, giving the business the most depreciation write-off at the beginning of the asset's useful life.
-The computation of depreciation expense for Barb's Florists' truck follows:
+The computation of depreciation expense for Barb's Florists is shown below.